LZU-SIAT/AS-CAL/README.md

 ## License
-AS-CAL is released under the MIT Licens
+AS-CAL is released under the MIT License.